JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lab.md

     end
 end
 ```
-Note that the `World` struct is not mutable because it only holds a pointer to
-the `agents` vector.
-Hence, mutating the contents of the vector does not mutate
-the world.
-However, changing the pointer to a completely different vector would
-mutate the struct but this is not what we want in this case.

-The function `simulate!` which will run our simulation for a number of
+The function `world_step!` will advance your whole world by one step applying
-iterations `iters` will apply the function `agent_step!` to each agent.
+the function `agent_step!` to each agent.
 Note that this function assumes that all `Agent`s have a _**unique**_ `id`.
 ```@example non_parametric_agents
-function simulate!(world::World, iters::Int; callbacks=[])
+function world_step!(world::World)
-    for i in 1:iters
     # make sure that we only iterate over IDs that already exist in the
     # current timestep this lets us safely add agents
     ids = deepcopy(keys(world.agents))

     for id in ids
         # agents can be killed by other agents, so make sure that we are
         # not stepping dead agents forward
         !haskey(world.agents,id) && continue

         a = world.agents[id]
         agent_step!(a,world)
     end
-        for cb in callbacks
-            cb(world)
 end
-    end
-end
 nothing # hide
 ```
 The `agent_step!` function will have multiple methods and is the first function
 in this lab that uses dispatch.
 The method for plants checks if a plant is
 fully grown.
 If it is, nothing happens.
-If it is not fully grown, the plant
+While has not reached is maximum size,
-will grow a little each time `agent_step!` is called.
-When its growth countdown
+the plant will grow a little each time `agent_step!` is called.
-has reached zero it becomes a fully grown plant.
 ```@example non_parametric_agents
 function agent_step!(a::Plant, w::World)
-    if !fully_grown(a)
+    if size(a) != max_size(a)
-        if countdown(a) <= 0
-            fully_grown!(a,true)
-            reset!(a)
-        else
-            incr_countdown!(a,-1)
+        grow!(a)
     end
-    end
-    return a
 end
 nothing # hide
 ```